mhausenblas/arm.aws-cloud.dev/docs/tools.md

-Some useful tools for working with Arm-based architecture.
+Some useful tools for working with Arm-based architectures.